DOMjudge/domjudge/doc/manual/judging.rst

   error: found processes still running as 'domjudge-run', check manually:
   2342 apport

-Then you still have ``apport`` installed and/or running.
-This occurs on submitting segmentation fault solutions.
+Then you still have ``apport`` installed and running.
+This error message occurs when submitting segmentation fault solutions.
 Disable or uninstall the apport daemon on all judgehosts.